-I bake all of my cheesecakes in a water bath.
-It’s an extra step (or three) but I find that using this method ensures a crack-free soft and silky cheesecake.
+What’s a Cheesecake water bath?
+If you’re confused, don’t worry, I’m going to teach you all about making a cheesecake in a water bath: why, when, and how.
+It’s an extra step, but I find that using this method ensures a crack-free soft and silky cheesecake.
 Not sure how to do a water bath (or how to keep it from leaking)?
 Read on!

 A water bath is basically when you place your cheesecake pan in a larger pan (i.e. a roasting pan) and add it to your oven, then add water to the larger pan.
 The water surrounds the cheesecake pan while the cheesecake is baking.

-Cheesecakes call for springform pans, which have a removable bottom and ring that locks and unlocks for easy removal.
+Cheesecakes call for a springform pan with a removable bottom and ring that locks and unlocks for easy removal.
 The problem with that removable bottom: it’s not sealed.
+If you’re using a water bath for your cheesecake but don’t prepare your pan adequately the pan will leak, causing a soggy cheesecake.

 Foil is the main way I prepare my pan.
-I use 2 or 3 layers of heavy duty foil and wrap the pan as shown, up the sides of the pan at least 2 inches.
+I use 2 or 3 layers of heavy duty aluminum foil and wrap the pan as shown, up the sides of the pan at least 2 inches.

 It’s very important that the foil is the same all the way around the sides – with no “low” spots – so the water doesn’t leak in.

-Use an Oven Bag
+2. Use an Oven Bag

 Another way to prepare your pan is with an oven bag.
 I like to do this in addition to the foil.

-You can use a slow cooker liner OR oven bag (any size).
+You can use a slow cooker liner or oven bag (any size).
 I use Reynold’s oven bags to make my Thanksgiving Turkey, so I always have them on hand.

 You can do this one of two ways: